right-track/right-track-agency/README.md

 The abstract class provides the functionality for reading agency configuration files and setting the configuration properties.

+This module also includes the **Station Feed** Classes: `StationFeed`, `StationFeedDeparture`, and `StationFeedDepartureStatus`, which are all required when an Agency implements the real-time Station Feed functionality.

 ### Documentation

 Documentation can be found in the **/doc/** directory of this repository